HungryFlo/HungryFlo.github.io/_pages/about.md

 Nice to meet you!
 I am Feiyang Hao (郝飞洋), currently a third year undergraduate student studying software engineering in Xi'an Jiaotong University.

-My research interests lie in multimodal models and human-ai interaction.
+My research interests lie in knowledge-enhanced large language models.

 "Stay hungry, stay foolish."
 I have hunger for adventure, and I think learning is a journey of a lifetime.